11 Common Money Transfer Scams in 2025: How to Avoid Them

 • Don’t send money to someone you don’t know personally.

-• Contact family members at known phone numbers if you receive an unfamiliar request from them.
+• Contact family members at known phone numbers if you receive an unfamiliar request from them and ask another family member for a second opinion.

 • Regularly update your passwords.